codefresh-io/terraform-provider-codefresh/docs/resources/pipeline.md

 `spec` supports the following:

 - `concurrency` - (Optional) The maximum amount of concurrent builds.
+- `branch_concurrency` - (Optional) The maximum amount of concurrent builds that may run for each branch
+- `trigger_concurrency` - (Optional) The maximum amount of concurrent builds that may run for each trigger.
 - `priority` - (optional) Helps to organize the order of builds execution in case of reaching the concurrency limit.
 - `variables` - (Optional) Pipeline variables.
 - `trigger` - (Optional) A collection of `trigger` blocks as documented below.
 Triggers [documentation](https://codefresh.io/docs/docs/configure-ci-cd-pipeline/triggers/git-triggers/).